-- D. If the Executive Director determines that release from the applicable expenditure limit is required for an applicant or certified candidate under Subsection C, the Commission shall continue to disburse Democracy Dollar proceeds to the candidate, pursuant to Section 3.15.120, up to an amount that: - 1.
-Does not exceed the maximum amount of Democracy Dollar proceeds available to the candidate under 3.15.130; and - 2.
-Does not cause the sum of the total Democracy Dollar proceeds disbursed to the candidate plus the value of all monetary or in-kind contributions received by the candidate to exceed the applicable expenditure limit under Subsection A. - E. Within twofive (52) business days of the date on which a candidate submits a petition under Subsection B, the Executive Director may do both of the following: - 1.
-Review the petition and determine whether the candidate's release from the applicable expenditure limit is required under Subsection C. - 2.
-Notify the candidate who submitted the petition and all other candidates for the same covered office of the Executive Director's determination regarding the petition. - F. The Executive Director may review statements filed pursuant to State and local law, including Government Code Section 84204, to determine whether an independent expenditure opposes or supports one or more candidates for a covered office. - G. A candidate who submits a petition under Subsection B or any other candidate for the same covered office may appeal to the Commission a determination made by the Executive Director under Subsection E. Upon making a final decision on an appeal made under this Subsection, the Commission shall promptly notify the candidate who submitted the petition and all other candidates for the same covered office of its final decision.

-3.15.150 - Limits on Contributions and Use of Personal Funds.

-- A. An applicant or certified candidate may not solicit or receive a contribution that exceeds the limits in Sections 3.12.050(B) and 3.12.060(B) of the Oakland Municipal Code, as applicable. - B. An applicant or certified candidate may not knowingly solicit contributions for a local committee or any other person or entity that has made or will make independent expenditures to support or oppose a candidate for City office. - C. An applicant or certified candidate may not make expenditures from or use the candidate's personal funds or property or the funds or property jointly held with the candidate's spouse, domestic partner, or unemancipated children in connection with the candidate's election, except as a contribution to the candidate's campaign committee in an amount that does not exceed, in the aggregate during an election cycle, ten thousand dollars (\$10,000), indexed to inflation, and subject to adjustment under Section 3.15.200.
+- 2. Notify the candidate who submitted the petition and all other candidates for the same covered office of the Executive Director's determination regarding the petition. - D. The Executive Director may review statements filed pursuant to State and local law, including Government Code Section 84204, to determine whether an independent expenditure opposes or supports one or more candidates for a covered office. - E. A candidate who submits a petition under Subsection B or any other candidate for the same covered office may appeal to the Commission a determination made by the Executive Director under Subsection E. Upon making a final decision on an appeal made under this Subsection, the Commission shall promptly notify the candidate who submitted the petition and all other candidates for the same covered office of its final decision. - 3.15.150 Limits on Contributions and Use of Personal Funds. - A. An applicant or certified candidate may not solicit or receive a contribution that exceeds the limits in Sections 3.12.050(B) and 3.12.060(B) of the Oakland Municipal Code, as applicable. - B. An applicant or certified candidate may not knowingly solicit contributions for a local committee or any other person or entity that has made or will make independent expenditures to support or oppose a candidate for City office. - C. An applicant or certified candidate may not make expenditures from or use the candidate's personal funds or property or the funds or property jointly held with the candidate's spouse, domestic partner, or unemancipated children in connection with the candidate's election, except as a contribution to the candidate's campaign committee in an amount that does not exceed 8 percent (8%) of the adjusted limits specified in Section 3.15.140 or \$20,000, whichever is lower.